DonCharest/kanbanBoardApp/README.md

 The Kanban cards are draggable and sortable, and may be placed in any order, in any of the four work stage columns.

-Upon running the application for the first time, `Data-Data` will will loaded and rendered on the Kanban board.
+Upon running the application for the first time, `Demo-Data` will be loaded and rendered on the Kanban board.
 The Demo-Data includes `Card, Member and Epic samples`.
-Once any change is made, the Demo-data, along with any changes, will be saved into local storage.
+Once any change is made, the Demo-Data, along with any changes, will be saved into local storage.
 The Demo-Data may be deleted from the project at any time.

 ### Creating a new card